16 Correlations between quantitative variables

 • A negative association exists if high values of one variable accompany low values of the other variable, in general.

 3. Variation: The amount of variation in the relationship.
 A small amount of variation in the response variable for given values of the explanatory variable means the relationship is strong; a lot of variation in the response variable for given values of the explanatory variable means the relationship is less strong.
-Describing the variation is difficult; an objective, numerical way to do so is explained in Sect.
-17.4.
+Describing the variation can be difficult; an objective, numerical way to do so is explained in Sect.
+16.4.

 Anything unusual or noteworthy should also be discussed.
 These features explain the type of relationship (form; direction), and the strength of that relationship (variation).
 Examples are shown in the carousel below (click to move through the scatterplots).

-FIGURE 17.3: FEV plotted against height for children in Boston
+FIGURE 16.3: FEV plotted against height for children in Boston.

-In general, summarising the relationship between two quantitative variables is difficult, because the possible relationships vary greatly (consider the scatterplots shown in the carousel above).
-However, if we focus only on linear relationships, the best way to summarise the relationship between the variables is to use a correlation coefficient.
-Each variable can also be numerically summarised.
+In general, summarising the relationship between two quantitative variables is difficult, because the possible relationships vary greatly (consider the variety in the scatterplots shown in the carousel above).
+However, if we focus only on approximately linear relationships, the best way to numerically summarise the relationship between the variables is to use a correlation coefficient.
+Each variable can also be numerically summarised individually.

 The Pearson correlation coefficient only makes sense if the relationship is approximately linear.